pgriess/pyblast/README.rst

 ``VERSION``

-The version of PyBLAST that's being used.
+The version of ``pyblast`` that's being used.
 This can be used to more easily than feature detection to determine what features of the module are available.